Const-me/Whisper/Readme.md

 That’s much slower than realtime, but I was happy to find my software works even on the integrated mobile GPU [launched](https://ark.intel.com/products/64901) in 2012.

 I’m not sure the performance is ideal on discrete AMD GPUs, or integrated Intel GPUs, have not specifically optimized for them.<br/>
-Ideally, they might need slightly different builds of a couple of the most expensive compute shaders, `mulMatTiled.hlsl` and `mulMatByRowTiled.hlsl`
+Ideally, they might need slightly different builds of a couple of the most expensive compute shaders, `mulMatTiled.hlsl` and `mulMatByRowTiled.hlsl`<br/>
+And maybe other adjustments, like the `useReshapedMatMul()` value in `Whisper/D3D/device.h` header file.

 ## Further Optimisations